SafeFeed and the apps you're probably already using

 YouTube Kids runs an automated content filter plus a recommendation algorithm.
 You set an age tier and your kid browses inside that.
 The algorithm decides what's "kid-appropriate" — and over the years there have been plenty of articles, lawsuits, and angry Reddit threads about videos that slipped through the filter and ended up in front of toddlers.

 SafeFeed flips that around: nothing reaches the kid app unless you specifically shared it.
 There's no algorithm, no recommendation engine, no "next up" card.
 When the video ends, the screen stops.
 If you want your kid to have nine videos to watch tonight, you share nine videos.
-If you want them to have one, share one.

 SafeFeed and Qustodio

-SafeFeed and Qustodio do completely different jobs.
-Qustodio handles "no" — keeping your kid out of the corners of the internet you don't want them in.
+Qustodio blocks websites, restricts apps, watches activity, and sends you reports.
+Different job from SafeFeed.
+Qustodio handles "no" — keeping your kid out of corners of the internet you don't want them in.
 SafeFeed handles "yes" — giving them something good when they pick the device up.
 They don't overlap, they don't conflict, and most of my friends running Qustodio also run SafeFeed.

 SafeFeed and Bark

 Bark watches your kid's social media, email, and texts for stuff like cyberbullying or grooming, and pings you when something looks bad.
-It's reactive — Bark watches for problems and tells you about them.
+Reactive — Bark watches for problems and tells you about them.
+SafeFeed is proactive — it controls what content reaches the kid in the first place.
+Not substitutes; complements.

 SafeFeed and Circle

 Circle (Disney Circle / Circle Home Plus) lives on your home Wi-Fi router and applies content filters to every device on the network, plus managed phones outside the house.
+Circle blocks broadly across the network.
+SafeFeed allows specifically inside its own app.
+They don't fight.

 SafeFeed and Apple Screen Time